Deciding to go to university

 Disability discrimination is when someone treats a person with a disability less well because of their disability.

 Universities have obligations to support and help people with disabilities so that they get the same access to courses and they get help to complete them.
 But you can only expect this support and help if the university knows that you have a disability – if you don’t tell them, they cannot be expected to know, and they cannot be expected to help you.

 Find out more about the Equality Act, and how this may affect you, at Legislation.gov.uk

 What should I do if I decide I want to go to university?

 If you have decided that university is right for you, you need to find out more about applying to go.
 It might be a good idea to contact each university that you are thinking of applying to, before you apply, to find out what support they can offer you.
 Your school or sixth form college will also have plenty of information about applying.

-Visit UCAS (Universities and Colleges Admissions Service) or see our factsheet practicalities of going to university.
+Visit UCAS (Universities and Colleges Admissions Service) for more information.